Just Leader Fellowship are now closed

 - Impact

-And post-fellowship, participate on the selection committee to choose the next year’s fellows
+Post-fellowship, fellows will participate on the selection committee for the next JLF cohort.

 CoFED will offer: